 - utm_campaign: Intro to our Brand (A12bc3)

-Keep in mind that in Google Analytics, all of the UTM variables will be lowercased automatically.
+Keep in mind that, in Google Analytics, all UTM parameters will be lowercased automatically.